LFM-bot/ICLRec/README.md

 # ICLRec
-Pytorch implementation of paper: Intent Contrastive Learning for Sequential Recommendation.
+Pytorch implementation for paper: Intent Contrastive Learning for Sequential Recommendation.

 The recommendation loss is changed from BPR to cross-entropy loss for better performance.